Roasts on , ships on

-A fantastic Grade 1 Ethiopia processed according to a natural (unwashed) process, just arrived at the roastery in Grain Pro bags.
+A fantastic Grade 1 Ethiopia processed according to a natural (unwashed) process.

-This coffee has a remarkable complexity rarely found in natural Ethiopias: purple, funky fruits, lavender, peach, and sweet candied fruits along with nice acidity.
+This coffee has a remarkable complexity rarely found in natural Ethiopias: purple, funky fruits, violet, peach, and sweet candied fruits along with a nice acidity.

 This coffee comes from a private mill located in Egu Abaya, in the Guji zone of Oromia region, southern Ethiopia.